...And the Bag's in the River: Plot

 Walt and Jesse clean up the bloody remains of Emilio while Krazy-8 remains locked up in the basement.
 While talking with Walt, Krazy-8 reveals that Jesse told him and Emilio about Walt's personal life.
 Walt then confronts Jesse, while the latter is smoking meth.
 Jesse angrily berates Walt for not performing his agreed upon task before driving away in a rage.
 Meanwhile, Skyler tells Marie that she is working on a new short story with a stoner character in it, and she asks her about marijuana.
 Marie assumes that Skyler thinks Walt Jr. is smoking pot, but Skyler insists that she was just talking about her story.
 Marie asks Hank to scare Walt Jr. straight, leading him to bring Walt Jr. to a motel to show how meth has corroded the teeth of a prostitute.

-Still at Jesse's house, Walt phones Skyler to apologize for still being out late, falsely claiming that he's working over at the car wash.
+Still at Jesse's house, Walt phones Skyler to apologize for still being out late, falsely claiming that he is working over at the car wash.
 Skyler informs Walt that she knows he quit his job there two weeks previously and angrily tells him to not come home.
 Walt weighs the pros and cons of killing Krazy-8.
 While delivering food to him, Walt suffers a violent coughing fit and collapses on the basement floor, the plate holding the food shattering on the concrete floor.
 After he regains consciousness, Walt sadly reveals to Krazy-8 that he has lung cancer.
-After engaging in conversation with Krazy-8 and seemingly forming a bond with him, Walt decides to let him go free.
-While retrieving the key to the bike lock which is holding Krazy-8 captive, Walt realizes that there is a large shard missing from the broken plate, indicating that Krazy-8 obtained it while he was unconscious and plans to use it as a weapon.
-Walt tearfully confronts Krazy-8, only for Krazy-8 to attack him with the broken piece of plate, forcing Walt to garrote him to death with the bike lock, Krazy-8 managing to stab Walt in the leg with the shard of plate during the struggle.
-Walt returns home to find Skyler sitting on the bed, crying.
+Feeling a bond with Krazy-8 from their conversation, Walt decides to let him go.
+While retrieving the key to the bike lock which is holding Krazy-8 captive, Walt realizes that there is a large shard missing from the broken plate, hinting that Krazy-8 obtained it while Walt was unconscious and plans to use it as a weapon.
+Walt tearfully confronts him, only for Krazy-8 to attack him with the broken piece of plate, forcing Walt to garrote him to death with the bike lock.
+Krazy-8 manages to stab him in the leg with the shard of plate during the struggle.
+Walt returns home to find Skyler sitting on the bed crying.
 He says he has something to tell her.

 Meanwhile, Hank and several DEA agents discover the cook site in the desert along with Krazy-8's car.
 Inside the car, they find the small bag of crystal meth cooked by Walt.
 The family of Native Americans shares the lab mask the young girl found in the previous episode.